+This concludes the crystallographic part of the introduction.
 We now turn to homogeneity results in hyperbolic groups.
-First, it is worth noting that finitely presented groups enjoying a strong rigidity property called the strong co-Hopf property are homogeneous (see Definition 1.4 and Lemma 3.5(ii) in \cite{OH11}); prominent examples of such groups are $\mathrm{SL}_n(\mathbb{Z})$ for $n\geq 3$ (and many more higher-rank lattices as a consequence of Margulis superrigidity), $\mathrm{Out}(F_n)$, $\mathrm{Aut}(F_n)$, $\mathrm{Mod}(\Sigma_g)$ for $n,g$ not too small (see for instance \cite{And20} for details), and rigid hyperbolic groups (i.e.\ hyperbolic groups that do not split non trivially as an HNN extension or as an amalgamated product over a finite or virtually cyclic group) by the works of Sela \cite{Sel97,Sel09} and Paulin \cite{Pau97} and generalizations to hyperbolic groups with torsion (see \cite{RW14,Moi13}).
+First, it is worth noting that finitely presented groups enjoying a strong rigidity property called the strong co-Hopf property are homogeneous (see Definition 1.4 and Lemma 3.5(ii) in \cite{OH11}); prominent examples of such groups are $\mathrm{SL}_n(\mathbb{Z})$ for $n\geq 3$ (and many more higher-rank lattices as a consequence of Margulis superrigidity), $\mathrm{Out}(F_n)$, $\mathrm{Aut}(F_n)$, $\mathrm{Mod}(\Sigma_g)$ for $n,g$ not too small (see for instance \cite{And20} for details), and rigid hyperbolic groups (i.e.\ hyperbolic groups that do not split non-trivially as an HNN extension or as an amalgamated product over a finite or virtually cyclic group) by the works of Sela \cite{Sel97,Sel09} and Paulin \cite{Pau97} and generalizations to hyperbolic groups with torsion (see \cite{RW14,Moi13}).
 For instance, the fundamental group of a closed hyperbolic $n$-manifold where $n\geq 3$ is homogeneous.

 Hyperbolic groups that admit non-trivial splittings are much more complicated to deal with.
 As already mentioned, Ould Houcine and independently Perin and Sklinos proved in \cite{OH11,PS12} that finitely generated free groups are homogeneous, using tools developed by Sela and others (notably the theory of JSJ decomposition of groups and the machinery developed to solve the famous Tarski problem on the elementary equivalence of non-abelian free groups).
 Note that the proof of the homogeneity of $F_2$ goes back to the work of Nies \cite{Nie03}, but this case is much easier than the general case of free groups and it can be treated by means of elementary techniques.
 It was also proved in \cite{PS12} that the fundamental group of the orientable closed hyperbolic surface of genus $g \geq 3$ is not homogeneous, and a complete characterization of homogeneous torsion-free hyperbolic groups was later given in \cite{BP19}.